 You need to foster this kind of trust in your own potential customers, and you need to do it through your sales cycle.

 5 STAGES OF EVERY SALES CYCLE

 1. Grab Your Target Audience’s Attention

-Create buzz about your offerings—services, products or programs—while also getting your prospects to initiate a connection with you by visiting your website, calling a number, filling out a form, or some other type of action that brings them closer to you.
+Create a buzz about your offerings—services, products or programs—while also getting your prospects to initiate a connection with you by visiting your website, calling a number, filling out a form or some other type of action that brings them closer to you.

-My target audience is solopreneurs, mainly service professionals, who are running virtual businesses.
-I drive them to my website by blogging once a week, guest posting once a month, commenting on the blogs of other people, engaging in conversations on social media and doing promotions.
+My target audience is solopreneurs — mainly service professionals, who are running virtual businesses.
+I drive them to my website by:

 Ask Yourself: Who are my ideal clients, where are they hanging out, and how can I get them coming to me?